wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getenergyprices.md

 ---
-title: trx:/wallet/getenergyprices \[GET\]
+title: trx:/wallet/getenergyprices - TRON
-description: Query historical energy unit price
+description: Example code for the trx:/wallet/getenergyprices rest method. Сomplete guide on how to use trx:/wallet/getenergyprices rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters